 Hello and welcome to STAINS™!

 The biggest menstrual issue reported in schools?
 Fear of leaking.
 Instead of being seen as an inconvenience, though, it causes loads of shame and worry.
 A lot of this comes from nearly a century of media messages that periods should be kept secret.
 A lot of those messages come from ads made by companies who give out free teaching resources to schools.
-Since SRE has only just been made compulsory and there aren’t any national curriculum resources… yet, these are often snapped up.
+Since RSE has only just been made compulsory in the UK and there aren’t any national curriculum resources… yet, these are often snapped up.

 What if we spoke to advertisers who share messages of shame…using their own language?
 What if there were a way to joke around about menstruation where menstruators weren’t the butt of the joke?